 commas: see punctuation

-CWCE: The Center for Workforce and Community Education, the college's noncredit arm.
-Spell out on first reference and use "the Center" or CWCE on second reference.
+Workforce Partnerships: The Workforce Partnerships, the college's noncredit arm.
+Spell out on first reference and use "the Center" or Workforce Partnerships on second reference.

 database: one word

 dates: Spell out days of the week.
-Spell out months without days, such as October 2011.
+Spell out months without days, such as October 2015.
 Abbreviate months with days, such as Aug.
-12, 2011, except for March, April, May, June and July.
+12, 2015, except for March, April, May, June and July.
 Do not use a comma between a month and a year when the day is not mentioned.
+Never express dates such as 14th, 22nd or 31st.

 dean's list: lowercase in all uses